smota/Staketrack/docs/CONFIGURATION.md

 - Can be manually triggered from GitHub Actions

 If the validation fails, it indicates that your environment configuration needs attention before deployment.

+## Runtime Configuration Loading

+In production environments, StakeTrack uses a secure approach to load configuration:

+1. The application calls the Firebase Function `getConfig` to retrieve configuration
+2. This function securely provides necessary configuration from Firebase environment variables
+3. The application never directly accesses sensitive values from client-side code
+4. If the API call fails, a fallback mechanism with minimal configuration is used

+For local development, the values from `.env.development` and `.env.development.local` are used directly.

 ## GitHub Actions Secrets